osherjacobs/LabWork_Findings/vector7b-lsass-server2025.md

 # LSASS Credential Dump | Windows Server 2025 | Detection Engineering

+## Research Scope

+This writeup focuses on detection engineering and Microsoft Defender telemetry behaviour, not tool development.
+The technique is described at the API level using publicly documented Windows functionality.
+No tooling or compiled binaries are provided.
+No vulnerability or security boundary bypass was identified.
+This research examines how Defender responds to specific credential access patterns and where visibility diverges from enforcement.
+The goal is to clarify detection boundaries for defenders.

+---

 ## Overview

 Extension of Vector 7 (Server 2022).
 Same technique, different target OS.
 Confirms the attack chain holds on Windows Server 2025 default install with Defender enabled.